Entering a conversation

 Dr. Matthias Oppermann

-Matthias Oppermann (*1974) is a postdoctoral research associate at the Chair for 19th and 20th Century History at the Historical Institute of Potsdam University, Germany.
+Matthias Oppermann (*1974) teaches Modern History at the Institute of History of the University of Potsdam, Germany.
 During the winter semester 2016/17, he was a stand-in professor at the Historical Institute of Bonn University.
 His research focuses on the History of Political Thought, the History of Intellectuals, International History, French Contempary History, British 19th Century History and the History of Totalitarism and Political Religions.

 Prof. Maria Pia Paganelli, Ph.D.